ITAndreHoch/OwnOpenStack/readme.md

 **Project Goal:**

-The goal of the project is to create a website with the help of which users can create virtual machines on datacenter in an easy and accessible way (in that case - it will be VMWARE).
+The goal of the project is to create a website with the help of which users can create virtual machines on datacenter in an easy and accessible way on DataCenter (in that case - it will be VMWARE).

 As forendend will be used:
  - Flask